datapopalliance/SDGs/json versions/README.md

 # Source

-Please see the (main README)[../README.md] file for information on source of the goals, targets, and indicators.
+Please see the [main README](../README.md) file for information on source of the goals, targets, and indicators.

 # Script